Baja California Native Paipai and Kumiai Arts Retreat – Art, Horses, and Wine

 Join us and find your inspiration in this rustic setting and its surrounding communities.
 For our week, we have invited two indigenous artists, Daria Marical and Virginia Melendrez to teach us their crafts of pottery and basketry.

 Daria Marical is a native Paipai tribal member and potter from the village of Santa Catarina, B.C.
 She is internationally known for her beautiful ollas and figurative forms.
 Paipai hand-built pottery has been created for centuries.
 The traditional pit firing method creates hot spots and uneven temperatures during the firing process, casting unique fire patterns onto the surface of the clay.
 What Daria and her people produce are truly amazing works of art which reflect their dedication to their culture and history.

-We will visit the port city of Ensenada for dining and shopping for traditional crafts.
+We will visit the port city of Ensenada for shopping and enjoy a margarita at its birthplace, the former Riviera Hotel and Casino.
 A stop at Hussong’s Cantina, Baja’s oldest watering hole, is a step back in time.
 All locations offer ample scenery for capturing the unique feel and flavor of Northern Baja California, a region with one foot in the past and one in the modern world.